-If you are charged with making an unsafe lane change, Simmrin Law Group can help you.
-Our lawyers can represent you in traffic court.
-For a free consultation, call our offices.
+This law makes other drivers and pedestrians aware of how a vehicle intends to move.
+If you are charged with making an unsafe lane change, Simmrin Law Group can help.
+Our Los Angeles criminal defense lawyers can represent you in traffic court.
+Call for a free consultation.

-This law applies in two situations: when you change lanes or when you steer your vehicle away from the center line you’re traveling.
+California Vehicle Code Section 22107 applies in two situations: when you change lanes or when you steer your vehicle away from the center line you’re traveling.
 An example of the latter would be if there was some fallen debris in the roadway and you needed to dodge it.

-Before you can move your vehicle to do either of these, two things must be present:
+Before you can move your vehicle to do either of these, two things must be present: 1)It must be reasonably safe to move the position of the vehicle right or left; 2) You must give an appropriate signal to let others know what’s happening.

 The most common way to signal is to use the turn signals built into all vehicles.
 Hand signals are also acceptable.

-Other Laws that Apply
+Other Laws That Apply

-You cannot use any motion you want to signal if you’re turning or slowing down.
+You can’t use any motion you want to signal if you’re turning or slowing down.
 Vehicle Code 22111 gives the rules governing hand signals.
 You need to know the signals for turning right, turning left, and stopping and use them soon enough that others can see what you’re doing.

 For a free legal consultation with an unsafe lane changes lawyer serving California, call (310) 896-2723

 Yes.
 Unsafe lane changes are a cause of “sideswipe” accidents.
 This is when the sides of two vehicles collide.
-If you cause a crash because you broke California Vehicle Code Section 22017, you may be considered at fault for the accident.
+If you cause a crash because you broke California Vehicle Code Section 22107, you may be considered at fault for the accident.

-That’s because vehicle violations create a situation called “negligence per se”.
+That’s because vehicle violations create a situation called “negligence per se.”
 This term means that the act is negligent in and of itself.
 Nothing else needs to be proven.
 The plaintiff doesn’t need to prove you acted negligently because you broke the law.

 Therefore, you may be liable for paying for the other driver’s injuries and car damage.
 Your insurance may pay for it, but you’ll face higher insurance premiums because you caused a crash.
 You’ll have to pay the other party if you don’t have insurance and lose your case.